Best Things to Do in Pittsburgh, Pennsylvania

 Point State Park

-Don’t forget to check out the amazing Point State Park fountain at the tip of the park.
-It’s a spectacular sight, especially at night when it’s all lit up in its full glory!
+Before leaving, don’t forget to check out the amazing Point State Park Fountain at the tip of the peninsula.
+Spewing water 150 feet into the air, the fountain is a spectacular sight‚ especially at night when it’s all lit up in its full glory.

 Carnegie Museum of Art

-In the mood to check out some of the country’s best contemporary art?
-Then check out the Carnegie Museum of Art and get inspired!
+In the mood to dazzle at some of the country’s finest contemporary art?
+Get inspired at the Carnegie Museum of Art in Pittsburgh’s leafy Oakland neighborhood.

 Carnegie Museum of Natural History